 Stover Country Park is owned and managed by Devon County Council

-Stover Country Park has been awarded the Green Flag by the Civic Trust for the tenth consecutive year running.
+The Park has also been awarded the Green Flag by the Civic Trust for the 11th consecutive year running.
 Many thanks to all Stover’s volunteers who help maintain the Park at such a high standard.
-The day was celebrated with a BBQ.

 Please Note - Guided Walks along with Family and Children's Events detailed are Free for 2013 unless price is stated.
 However there are limited places which must be booked in advance.